15+ Beautiful Landscapes in Spain That Will Amaze You

 The Pink Lake of Torrevieja is in the Nature Park of Lagunas de la Mata and Torrevieja.

-Contemplate its eye-catching bubblegum pink colours, spot flamingos and go to the interpretation centre to discover more about this unique place which interestingly is a big producer of salt in the country.
+Contemplate its eye-catching bubblegum pink colours, spot flamingos and go to the interpretation centre to discover more about this unique place, which, interestingly, is a significant producer of salt in the country.

 Frequently asked questions about landscapes in Spain